 1 Navigate to Redirections

 At first, head over to WordPress Dashboard > Rank Math > Redirections, as shown in the image below.
-If the Redirections Manager is not available in your Rank Math menu, make sure that you’ve enabled the Redirections module from Rank Math > Dashboard > Modules inside your WordPress admin area.
+If the Redirections Manager is unavailable in your Rank Math menu, ensure that you’ve enabled the Redirections module from Rank Math > Dashboard > Modules inside your WordPress admin area.

 2 Add a New Redirection